bitstillery/wakamonth/README.md

 # Wakamonth

-Generate reports of coding time in hours per Git branch, based on Wakatime/Wakapi activity.
+Generate reports of working time in hours per Git branch, based on your Wakatime/Wakapi activity.
-Please notice that time tracked by Wakapi is an **estimate**; not legally binding, so please keep that in mind when using it for billing reports / invoices.
+Please notice that time tracked by these tools are an **estimate**; not legally binding, so make sure to always verify the output of Wakamonth manually when using it for billing reports / invoices.

 ## Getting started